 Our Verdict: Ample compartments, pockets, and clips make the Osprey Volt 60 backpack among the best backpacks we’ve tried in this weight class.
 Simply put, Osprey did a phenomenal job of maximizing every square inch of material, from the perfectly designed sleeping back compartment to the easy to access hydration sleeve (hydration reservoir).
 Plus, at around $200 at the time of this writing here, the Osprey Volt 60 costs FAR less than its peers.

 Durable construction, well-planned features, and the high-quality look and feel that has become synonymous with the Osprey brand, the Volt 60 could quickly become your favorite new pack.
-With ample adjustments, it’s easy to get the perfect fit and with a 60 liter capacity, it is sufficient for all but the longest of adventures.
+With ample backpack adjustments, it’s easy to get the perfect fit and with a 60-liter capacity, it is sufficient for all but the longest of adventures.

 The lightweight design of this pack and its ability to comfortably carry a load over long distances make the Osprey Volt 60 a serious contender in this very competitive marketplace.

 There is able padding on the shoulder straps and the hip belt, both of which are fully adjustable to ensure a perfect fit.
-The hip belt also includes two large pockets that can store quite a bit of gear including a small camera, a handheld GPS unit, snacks, and anything else you want to keep within arms’ reach at all times.
+The hip belt pockets also include two large pockets that can store quite a bit of gear including a small camera, ice axe, a handheld GPS unit, snacks, and anything else you want to keep within arms’ reach at all times.

-Other noteworthy features include an ice axe loops, trekking pole storage, and heavy duty side straps to help even out the load and keep everything close to your back while on the trail.
-For the entry level price, the Osprey Volt 60 delivers a high-quality product that any outdoor enthusiast would be proud to carry out into the wilderness.
+Other noteworthy features include ice axe loops, trekking pole storage, and heavy-duty side straps to help even out the load and keep everything close to your back while on the trail.
+For the entry-level price, the Osprey Volt 60 delivers a high-quality product that any outdoor enthusiast would be proud to carry out into the wilderness.